The Bankrate promise

 If a personal loan isn’t the best way for you to build credit, there are alternative methods that — when used responsibly — can help boost your score over time.

 Secured credit card

-Keep in mind that if the person you cosign for misses any payments or defaults on the loan, then not only will it hurt your credit rating, but you will be legally responsible for making up the lost payments.
+That said, unlike an authorized user on a credit card, which isn’t legally responsible for making any payments on the account, when you co-sign on a loan, you share complete responsibility for repayment.
+If the person you co-sign for misses any payments or defaults on the loan, the consequence will be two fold.
+Not only will it hurt your credit rating, but you will be legally responsible for making up the lost payments.

 Some service providers may be willing to report account activity to the credit bureaus upon request.
 Consider reaching out to your cell phone, utility and cable providers and asking if they’ll report payments to the three primary credit reporting agencies on your behalf.
 You can also ask your landlord to report rent payments.